How to Start a Garment, Topee & Headwear Manufacturing Business — Complete Guide

 3.1 Business Planning & Niche Selection

-Decide whether to specialize (sports caps, uniform caps, fashion hats) or run a mixed model.
-Specialization reduces tooling & learning curve and can help you focus marketing and supply chains.
+Decide whether to specialize or run a mixed model.
+Specialization reduces tooling & learning curve.

 3.2 Location & Infrastructure